greenorbitspace/hub/userguide/content/en/docs/glossary/c/carbon-negative.md

 ---
-title: Carbon Negative
+title: Carbon negative
 ref: carbon-negative
+weight: 1
+exported_at: '2025-06-16T15:05:51.529046+00:00'
-description: Carbon negative refers to a state in which an individual, organization, or activity removes more carbon dioxide from the atmosphere than it emits, resulting in a net reduction of atmospheric carbon levels.
-This can be achieved through various methods, such as reforestation, carbon capture technologies, and sustainable practices that promote a lower carbon footprint.
+definition: Carbon negative refers to the process of removing more carbon dioxide from the atmosphere than is emitted, resulting in a net reduction of carbon in the environment.
+This can be achieved through various methods, including reforestation, carbon capture technologies, and sustainable agricultural practices.
-notion_page_id: 877a5dd2-6141-40cb-8afc-df22a2d3bd1c
-exported_at: '2025-06-16T14:24:48.686007+00:00'
 tags:
 - sustainability
 - goals
-category:
+id: GL19
+categories:
 - Sustainability & Environment
-id: GL19
 ---